vinicius0026/rethinkdb-migrate/README.md

 pool | `false` | Whether or not to use a connection pool when using `rethinkdbdash` driver. cursor | `true` | If true, cursors will not be automatically converted to arrays when using `rethinkdbdash`. servers | undefined | Array of `{ host, port }` of servers to connect to.
-Only available when using `rethinkdbdash` migrationsDirectory | `migrations` | Directory where migration files will be saved relativeTo | `process.cwd()` | Root path from which migration directory will be searched or created (if inexistent)' migrationsTable | `_migrations` | Table where meta information about migrations will be saved.
+Only available when using `rethinkdbdash` step | none | Number of migrations to execute or rollback.
+If omitted, all migrations will be executed or rolled back, potentially refreshing the db to its initial state and resulting in data loss. migrationsDirectory | `migrations` | Directory where migration files will be saved relativeTo | `process.cwd()` | Root path from which migration directory will be searched or created (if inexistent)' migrationsTable | `_migrations` | Table where meta information about migrations will be saved.
 This should only be changed if you need a \_migrations table in your application